 Roberts Marshall Auditorium

-The Concert Artist Series at Haverford College presents JACQUELINE HORNER-KWIATEK, MEZZO SOPRANO, performing "Leading Ladies".
+The Concert Artist Series at Haverford C ollege presents JACQUELINE HORNER-KWIATE K, MEZZO SOPRANO, and Debra Lew Harder, piano, performing "Leading Ladies".

 Jacqueline Horner-Kwiatek, mezzo-soprano

-On Sunday, March 23 at 3:00 PM, the 2013-14 Concert Artist Series at Haverford College presents JACQUELINE HORNER-KWIATEK, MEZZO SOPRANO, performing "Leading Ladies" in Roberts Hall, Marshall Auditorium.
+On Sunday, March 23 at 3:00 PM, the 2013-14 Concert Artist Series at Haverford College presents JACQUELINE HORNER-KWIATEK, MEZZO SOPRANO, with Debra Lew Harder, piano, performing "Leading Ladies" in Roberts Hall, Marshall Auditorium.

 This entertaining recital pairs an eclectic mix of women writers with male composers from the 20th and 21st century.
 The women featured range from Emily Dickinson and Dorothy Parker to the advice columnist Miss Manners and a Russian mail order bride, all set to music by American composers ranging from established greats such as Aaron Copland and Dominick Argento to up and coming composers including Gregory Spears and David Arbury, HC ’95.
 This program promises to be a fun and thought provoking afternoon!